phecy/ImageSorter/README.txt

 pass the program a list of pictures via the command line and it will take and sort the images, rating each image on a scale 0-9 based on the catagories of: level of blur, pallet of colors in the image, level of exposer of the image, and the grey scale the image has.
-Each picture that is deamed a duplicate will be given a value of zero as well.
+Duplicates will be given a value of zero as well.

 To run this code, you must have the pictures in the directory of the program, and you must pass in each file name of the target pictures.
 As of now the